 A news release issued in 2002 by the National Health Institute suggests that those with Endometriosis are more susceptible to other immune deficiency disorders, and may suffer from chronic fatigue syndrome and fibromyalgia.
 The study was of 3,200 people with Endometriosis and it indicates, “The women in the study were over a hundred times more likely to experience chronic fatigue syndrome than the general population of U.S. women.”

 The Mayo Clinic defines Chronic Fatigue Syndrome as “a complicated disorder characterized by extreme fatigue that can’t be explained by any underlying medical condition.
 The fatigue may worsen with physical or mental activity, but doesn’t improve with rest.”

 Talk to your physician if you have been overly exhausted, no longer have energy for everyday tasks, or just want to rule out if you have CFS.
 It may take time to obtain a proper diagnosis; however, during that time you just might find ways to manage.

 There are several studies out there that link chronic inflammation to complaints of fatigue.
 If you can control the heightened levels of inflammation due to Endometriosis implants and adhesions, you may be able to better your sense of fatigue.
-Inflammation can be somewhat controlled, or at least lessened, through diet changes and taking supplements.
-More on what to eat (or not to eat) to help with Endometriosis symptoms (including inflammation) can be found here.
+Inflammation can be somewhat controlled, or at least lessened, through diet changes and taking supplements. .

 Stress raises certain hormones, like adrenaline and cortisol.
 These hormones makes us more alert, hyped up, ready for anything!
 And also deprive us of our sleep and relaxation.
 If heightened levels of adrenal hormones are your norm, it may effect your sleeping patterns and overall state of being.
 Chronic adrenal fatigue may lower your blood sugar levels as well.